Luis-Herrera24/Game-Show-/README.md

 Each question should be followed by four possible answers.
 The format should be as follows:

     What is the capital of France?
     A. Paris
     B. Berlin
     C. Rome
     D. Madrid

+This program is build to handle up to 50 questions.

 ### answers.txt
 Each line should contain the correct answer (A, B, C, or D) corresponding to the questions in the `questions.txt` file.